coracle-social/pomade/README.md

 }
 ```

-The email service waits until at least `signers_threshold` (ideally, `signers_count`) shards have been received and sends the payload to the decrypted `recovery_email`.
+The email service waits until at least `signers_threshold` (ideally, `signers_count`) shards have been received and sends the payload to the decrypted `email`.
 The payload should be a base58 concatenation of the signers pubkeys and OTP codes in the following format:

 `pubkey1:otp1_ciphertext,pubkey2,otp2_ciphertext`